TonyLLondon/jaffle_shop_grai_mysql/README.md

-## Testing grai with DBT and Postgres project: `jaffle_shop_grai`
+## Testing grai with DBT and mysql project: `jaffle_shop_grai`

 `jaffle_shop` is a fictional eCommerce store invented by our friends at DBT.
 The original DBT repository from which this is forked, transformed raw data into two models, customer and orders, ready for analytics.
-This repo builds on that to allow you to create a grai project with two connectors from the same data, DBT and postgres.
+This repo builds on that to allow you to create a grai project with two connectors from the same data, DBT and mysql.

 ### What is this repo?
-- A self-contained playground grai project, focused on postgres and DBT.
+- A self-contained playground grai project, focused on mysql and DBT.
 - Pre-requisites are Docker, Python and a spirit of adventure.

 ### Running this project